SJTU-IPADS/HEDB/README.md

 ### Note

 This repository is a research prototype, not for production use.
-It is meant for experimenting, researching and educational purposes to enhance students' understanding of the EDB's internals.
+It is intended for experimentation, research, and education to enhance understanding of EDB internals.

 ## Maintainers